turingschool-examples/a-tale-of-two-branches/README.md

 - When merging, when would you use diffmerge over a normal text editor?
 What are the tradeoffs?
 - Have you used `git diff` in the past?
 When would you use that over `git difftool`?
+- Which of these things can you do with github?
+Can you think of a situation where github would be easier?